Overhang seat: Germany

-In the 2021 federal election, The Left fell just short of the election threshold with 4.9% of the national vote but won three single-member constituency seats; Berlin-Lichtenberg, Berlin-Treptow-Köpenick and Leipzig II.
+In the 2021 federal election, The Left fell just short of the election threshold with 4.9% of the national vote but won three single-member constituency seats.
 This entitled them to proportional representation in the Bundestag according to their second votes.
-The extra compensation seats for other parties meant that the Bundestag would be the largest in German history, with 736 MPs.
+The extra compensation seats for other parties meant that the Bundestag would be the largest in German history, and in fact the largest freely elected parliament in the world, with 736 MPs.